CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Junk Dimensions
 Transactional  business processes typically produce a number of miscellaneous, low-cardinality fl ags and indicators.
 Rather than making separate dimensions for each fl ag and attribute, you can create a single junk dimension combining them together.
 This dimension, frequently labeled as a transaction profi le dimension in a schema, does not need to be the Cartesian product of all the attributes’ possible values, but should only contain the combination of values that actually occur in the source data

+### Snowflaked Dimensions

+When  a hierarchical relationship in a dimension table is normalized, low-cardinal-ity attributes appear as secondary tables connected to the base dimension table by an attribute key.
+When this process is repeated with all the dimension table’s hierarchies, a characteristic multilevel structure is created that is called a snowflake.
+Although the snowflake represents hierarchical data accurately, you should avoid snowflakes because it is difficult for business users to understand and navigate snowflakes.
+They can also negatively impact query performance.
+A flattened denormalized dimension table contains exactly the same information as a snowflaked dimension.